senseexcel/senseexcel/README.md

 ### 5.2 Unpack Files

 Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.

+BEST PRACTICE: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x and extract your software here.

 Do NOT load Sense Excel from inside of a compressed (Zip) file archive.

-BEST PRACTICE: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x and extract your software here.

 ###  5.3 New Sense Excel Installation

-1. Choose the .xll-install file corresponding to your environment (32 or 64 bit) in the installation folder and double click it.
+1  Open the location of your Sense Excel software files.
+Double Click the .xll file corresponding to your environment (32 or 64 bit).

 2. Excel should start automatically and add "SENSE" to the Excel Menu bar and show the Sense Excel Ribbon when "SENSE" is selected.